 Note: Extra protein can trigger what we call gluconeogenesis which simply put means adding carbs to your diet.
 So what is the optimal amount of protein then?
 It is what is needed by our muscles for repair and anything beyond that would follow the above process.
 So a gentle reminder to those who stay hell bent on protein regardless of their training intensity.

 C) Carbs intake: 20% – easy but tough to keep it at this level considering the available food on the plate.
-Take a spoon extra of anything that you am eating and it will shoot up my carbs intake 🙂
+Take a spoon extra from anything am eating and it will shoot up my carbs intake 🙂

 d) Good strength, energy and recovery